Retro Rocket OS

 The design goal is that you never wonder what will happen; you only choose which type you want by using (or omitting) a suffix.

-Names, keywords, and performance hints
+Names, keywords, and other symbols

 Memory & allocator model